nimble-training/nimble-envr-workshop-2018/README.md

 All materials for the workshop are here.
 If you're familiar with Git/Github, you already know how to get all the materials on your computer.
 If you're not, simply click [here](https://github.com/paciorek/nimble-envr-2018/archive/master.zip).

+You can see logistical information and an overview of the workshop content [here](overview.Rmd).

 Given we have just a few hours in the short course, I would like all attendees to do a little bit of preparation beforehand if at all possible.
 Please follow these instructions **before** arriving at the short course.

   1) Install NIMBLE (see details below)
-  2) Skim through these (short) modules, which are hyperlinked in the *overview.html* document:
+  2) Skim through these (short) modules, which are also hyperlinked in the *overview.html* document:
      - [modules/1_nimble_background_slides.html](https://rawgit.com/paciorek/nimble-envr-2018/master/modules/1_nimble_background_slides.html)
      -  [modules/2_bugs_language_slides.html](https://rawgit.com/paciorek/nimble-envr-2018/master/modules/2_bugs_language_slides.html) (you can skip this if you are familiar with BUGS or JAGS),
      - [modules/3_build_model_slides.html](https://rawgit.com/paciorek/nimble-envr-2018/master/modules/3_build_model_slides.html), and